9cco/accounting/README.md

 - xclip
 - evince

-So for the nice automation, these needs to be installed.
+So for the nice automation, these need to be installed.